paulscallanjr/paulscallanjr/README.md

-### My name is Paul Scallan Jr (known commonly as "Computer Paul" by locals who know me).
-I am first and foremost a Tech Support Guru, but have other special talents in the following:
+### My name is Paul Scallan Jr (also known as "Computer Paul").
+I currently reside in San Marcos, California, yet originally from Lafayette, Louisiana.
+Most often, my professional work is performed remotely for clients, yet I do some professional work on-site/on-premises for clients (as determined per project, assignment, and/or contract).

+### My IT-related skills and talents primarily are in the following categories:

+              Technical Support / Client Support
-              Search Engine Optimization ("SEO"),
+              Search Engine Optimization ("SEO")
-              PHP / MySQL / MariaDB / PeconaDB / HTML5 / HTML / JS code development, and
+              PHP / MySQL / MariaDB / PeconaDB / HTML5 / HTML / JS code development
-              project management / operations management.
+              project management / operations management

-### All of my skills and talents are based primarily on:
+### My skills and talents are reflected primarily by:

-              (1) Information Technology ("IT") experience, which began overall in 1981, yet professionally since 1999  and (2) additional professional experience in the legal, general business, and business consultancy fields.
+              (1) Information Technology ("IT") experience, which began overall in 1981, yet professionally since 1999 (2) additional professional experience in the legal, general business, and business consultancy fields.

-### My overall work experience spans from residential to small businesses to enterprises and even to governmental entities.
-My IT-specific experience ranges from system hardware to application software to networks of many types and architechtures and even to code development at a medium-level of complexity.
+### My overall work experience spans:
+              residential
+              small businesses
+              enterprises
+              governmental entities

+### My IT-specific experience ranges:

+              system hardware
+              system accessory hardware
+              common desktop application software
+              proprietary application software
+              networks of many types and architechture
+              code development up to and including a medium-level of complexity.

 <!--
 **paulscallanjr/paulscallanjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.